LoganGrasby/CloudGen/README.md

     }
   async fetch(request) {
       const { message } = await request.json();

-      const user = new UserAgent(this.env, 'User', { state: this.state });
+      //The user agent (in this configuration) does not do much const user = new UserAgent(this.env, 'User', { state: this.state });
-      //By default this agent uses Cloudflare's Llama-2 const assistant = new AssistantWithMemory(this.env, 'Assistant',
+      //By default this agent uses Cloudflare's Llama-2.
+Currently OpenAI and Perplexity are also supported. const assistant = new AssistantWithMemory(this.env, 'Assistant',
       {
         state: this.state,